leynos/lag-complexity/docs/lag-complexity-function-design.md

 structured human reasoning.
 Its successful implementation will represent a significant step toward creating AI that can not only answer questions but can also understand when a question requires deeper thought.

+[^hyphen-underscore]: Cargo converts hyphens to underscores for import paths.
+                      The package is `ortho-config` on crates.io and is imported as `ortho_config` in code.